 We’ve increased gross profit and net profit, with the result that the business is worth more now than it was when we acquired it.
 You couldn’t achieve similar results with property.

 On top of the advantages I’ve already mentioned, doing deals and buying businesses is fun.
 Once you’ve done it a couple of times and seen what’s possible, I guarantee you’ll want to do more deals.

 As I often say, “It’s the most fun you can have with your clothes on!”

-To find out more about the advantages of buying a business, watch this video here and if you’d like to get in touch please email me and my team at firstname.lastname@example.org
+If you’d like to get in touch please email me and my team at firstname.lastname@example.org